Modern home exterior showing slimline aluminium casement windows with minimal sightlines

-Cortizo vs Schuco: Which Aluminium System is Better for Your Home?
+Cortizo vs Schuco: Which Aluminium System is Better?

 When specifying aluminium windows and doors for a UK home, two brands dominate the premium conversation: Cortizo and Schuco.
 Both are European systems companies with decades of engineering heritage, both achieve excellent thermal performance, and both are specified by architects for high-end residential projects.
 So which is actually better for your home?
 This head-to-head comparison breaks down every factor that matters.